Display Accessibility Tools

 Travel/Professional Development Fellowships

 The Tracy A. Hammer Graduate Student Award is presented to an outstanding graduate student in support of their professional development.
 Nominees must be pursuing a degree in the College of Natural Science.
-The award includes a one-time stipend of $1,000 funded by the NatSci AA Endowed Scholarship Fund.
+The award includes a one-time stipend of $750 - $1,000 funded by the NatSci AA Endowed Scholarship Fund.
+Applications are typically due at the end of September.

 There is also an international study abroad fellowship for doctoral students, to help future researchers develop global perspective on educational policies and practices.
 It is called the Fellowship to Enhance Global Understanding.
 Several of our students have received the fellowship to visit abroad for 3 weeks, typically in May.
 Recent trips taken include China, Cyprus, Indonesia, and Cuba.
 Students are traveling to South Africa in Summer 2023.